-(1977-82) Install the dimmer pivot to the lock housing cover.
+(1977-82) Install the dimmer pivot to the turn signal housing cover.
 (Early dimmer pivots were retained by a long bolt, later pivots used a press fit pin.)
 On 1977 columns route the wash/wipe switch wires down through the column.
 Assemble the plastic dimmer rod actuator to the end cap using some heavy grease.
 The actuator is guided between the end cap and the metal housing and is retained during assembly by the grease on the little square post inside the cap.
 Without the grease, the actuator is very difficult to hold in place while reassembling the column because the wire rod isn't exactly tightly fixed in position.

-Reassembly - Lock Housing Cover
+Reassembly - Turn Signal Housing Cover

-(All) Assemble the cover with three screws.
+(All) Assemble the cover #15 with three screws #12.
 Seat the screw at the 12 o'clock position first.
 Tighten the three screws to 100 in-lbs.

 (1977-82) Screw in the tilt lever.
 Install the housing cover end cap.

-Verify that the dimmer switch functions (the rod can become disengaged from the switch) before continuing the rest of the column reassembly.
+Before continuing, verify that the dimmer switch functions correctly (the rod can become disengaged from the switch).
+You do not want to find this out later in the rebuild.